Meet us at DTECH®: The leading T&D Event

 }

 Click Send Request to send the JSON payload.
-Also, below on the Kaa UI, you have a cURL command generated for you to send data from your laptop or any device with an internet connection.
+Similarly, you can use a generated cURL command to send a sample of data from outside Kaa.

 Data Publish Send